Game Engines

 Unfortunately that is no more in Kangaroo Version 5 due to lack of funding.

-If you are curious about what was there and might (!) come back in future, feel free to watch this video:
+If you are curious about what was there and might (!) come back in future, here's a few videos: